 Tours and Hikes: The village of Linguaglossa is the best starting point for excursions on the north side of Etna.
 From Linguaglossa you access Piano Provenzana.
 Piano Provenzana is the main ski resort on Etna and the center for hikes and treks.
 4WD excursions are organized from here, and hikers can take the 3-hours hikes from here to the cone of Etna.
 Great Hiking Report: Etna North Climb More details about guided tours from the Etna Nord Group: Etna North Excursions

 The different tours and hikes are confusing.
 Which one should I pick?
 If your health condition allows it, choose a tour to the higher summit craters (3,300 m).
 The views are stunning.
 You are not allowed to ascend to 3300m without a guide.
 In order to get to the 3,300m area, you either need to choose the public standard long trek (see above) or any privately pre-booked tour for the south side or north side.
+The best selection of tours (including safe booking) can be found here: Mount Etna Tours (South and North)

 How do I get up there in general?
 For Etna South it’s always: First get to Rifugio Sapienza, then take the Funivia (= cable car), then Jeep.
 Even the tour operators use both ‘public’ means of transport.
 Alternatively, you can hike at any point.
 For Etna North, your starting point is Piano Provenzana and then hike to the top without a guide or book a guided hiking tour.
 The guided Etna North tours either use jeeps or are pure hiking tours.